 In order to be eligible for NCWS, students must meet the following general requirements:

 Students interested in obtaining NCWS employment should be directed to the Financial Aid Office for a determination of their eligibility.
-The Human Resources Department will provide information regarding open positions.
+The Center for Engagement and Opportunity (CEO) will provide information regarding open positions.
 Department/Division supervisors in need of NCWS students should submit requests for students prior to the Fall semester each year; the Human Resources Department will notify Fiscal Liaisons of the specific date.
 Late requests for students or jobs will be considered as funding allows.

 The Financial Aid Office is responsible for allocating NCWS funds according to federal regulations and institutional policies to eligible students.The number of students assigned to each department can vary from semester-to-semester depending on funding levels, the needs of the College and the needs of the individual students.